The Secret Life of Pets 2: Box office

-The Secret Life of Pets 2 grossed $158.9 million in the United States, Hawaii and Canada, and $287.4 million in other territories, for a worldwide total of $446.3 million, against a production budget of $80 million.
-Deadline Hollywood calculated the net profit of the film to be $118 million, when factoring together all expenses and revenues.
+The Secret Life of Pets 2 grossed $159 million in the United States and Canada, and $287.2 million in other territories, for a worldwide total of $446.2 million, against a production budget of $80 million.
+Deadline Hollywood calculated the net profit of the film to be $118 million, when factoring together all expenses and revenues..

 In the United States and Canada, the film was released alongside Dark Phoenix and was initially projected to gross around $60 million in its opening weekend.
 The film played in 4,561 theaters, the second-widest release ever at the time.
 After making $17.4 million on its first day (including $2.2 million from Thursday night previews, down from the first film's $5.3 million), estimates were lowered to $46 million.
 It went on to debut to $46.7 million, less than half the opening of the first film, but still finishing first at the weekend box office.
 In its second weekend, the film made $24.4 million, finishing second behind newcomer Men in Black: International, and then made $10.3 million in its third weekend, finishing in fifth place.

 In the United Kingdom, the film debuted to $4.1 million from 613 theaters on the May 24 weekend.
 A week later, the film expanded to Russia and added a combined $17.2 million from the two countries.